Sources

 1990

 Jan.
-24: Japan launches the 195-kilogram Muses-A (Hiten) spacecraft into highly-elliptical orbit, which periodically takes it into the vicinity of the Moon.
+24: Japan launches the 195-kilogram Muses-A (Hiten) spacecraft into a highly-elliptical orbit, which periodically takes it into the vicinity of the Moon.

 March 19: Japan's Muses-A (Hiten) spacecraft conducted its first flyby of the Moon, inserting Hagoromo micro-satellite into its orbit.

-April 24-29: The Shuttle Discovery deploys Hubble Space Telescope (STS-31).
+April 24-29: The Shuttle Discovery deploys Hubble Space Telescope during the STS-31 mission.

 China launches and recovers a biological satellite, carrying 60 animals and plants, including rats, and guinea pigs.